OllieJones/index-wp-mysql-for-speed/readme.txt

 * (No changes to keys.)
 * Detect recent WordPress version update and prompt to restore high-performance keys.

+= 1.4.4 =
+* (No changes to keys.)
+* Add support for internationalization.
+Speed up rendering of dashboard panels.

 == Upgrade Notice ==
 This version offers performance improvements, especially for larger sites and sites using managed service providers.
 It handles WordPress version updates better.
-It also offers help pages.
+It also offers help pages and better support for translators.

 After you update the plugin, please go to [Tools / Index MySQL](/wp-admin/tools.php?page=imfs_settings) to update your high-performance keys to the latest version.